National Mutual Acceptance (NMA)

 By participating in the NMA, the Northern Territory is generally agreeing to accept the ethical review from an accredited NMA reviewing HREC without further ethical review for research in the NT’s public health services.
-However, like other jurisdictions, specific requirements and exceptions will be in place.
-The HREC may accept the review and approval granted by another certified HREC for multi-centre research when the application conforms with NT requirements.
+However, like other jurisdictions, specific requirements and exceptions will be in place (see Triggers for full NT HREC review below).

 To conduct research in the NT, NMA applications should include the following documents:

 - Cover letter describing the study and its NT context including naming the NT sites and NT co-investigators, and the means of identifying and recruiting participants.

 - Ethics application that was previously approved by the lead NMA-certified HREC, including all supporting documents e.g. HREA, protocol, PIS/CF

 - Approval letter from lead NMA-certified HREC; and any correspondence such as amendment approvals from lead HREC acknowledging ethical oversight of NT sites if applicable and if not included on original approval letter.

 - Part D attachment to HREA NMA

 Submission documents should be combined as one pdf and emailed to NTHREC@menzies.edu.au

 The Chair of the NT HREC and the ethics administrator will undertake a risk-based assessment of applications with prior ethical approval, based on elements of a project which affect vulnerable people or communities and determine if further review is warranted.